sgiulietti/terraform-ansible/README.md

 ## Provisioning and configuring infrastructure using Terraform and Ansible on Digital Ocean

+Prerequisites:
-Prerequisites: Have an account on Digital Ocean cloud provider.
+Have an account on Digital Ocean cloud provider.
+Terraform and Ansible installed on Ubuntu OS

  ### TERRAFORM